bbatsov/clojure-style-guide/README.md

 * Write margin comments with one semicolon.

-* The only comments in which omission of a space between the semicolon and the text is acceptable are margin comments.
+* Always have at least one space between the semicolon and the text that follows it.

     ```Clojure
     ;;;; Frob Grovel